 USA Technologies, Inc. a Pennsylvania corporation (the "Company"), was incorporated on January 16, 1992.
 In May 1995, the Company changed its name from USA Entertainment Center, Inc. to USA Technologies, Inc. to more accurately reflect its business.
-Substantially all of the Company's activities to date have been devoted to raising capital, developing markets, and starting up operations which commenced during July 1994.
-The Company intends to become the leading owner and licenser of credit card activated control systems for the vending, copying, debit card, and personal computer industries.
+Substantially all of the Company's activities to date have been devoted to raising capital, developing markets, and starting up operations.
+The Company intends to become the leading provider and licenser of credit card activated control systems for the vending, copying, debit card, and personal computer industries.
 The Company's products make available credit card payment technology in connection with the sale of various products and services.

-Through June 30, 1995 and March 31, 1996, the Company has installed 42 and 84 Credit Card Copy ExpressTM control systems, 9 and 19 Credit Card Debit ExpressTM control systems, and at March 31, 1996 9 Credit Card Computer ExpressTM control systems at various colleges, universities and public libraries.
+Through June 30, 1996 and 1995, respectively, the Company installed 77 and 42 Credit Card Copy Express(TM) control systems; 24 and 9 Credit Card Debit Express(TM) control systems, and at June 30, 1996, 21 Computer Express(TM) control systems at various colleges, universities and public libraries.
 The Company generally retains twenty to thirty percent of the gross revenues in connection with the machines.
-To date the total gross revenues received by the Company from these systems has been nominal.
+Through June 30, 1996, the total gross revenues received by the Company from these systems has been nominal.

-The Company has also licensed and installed refreshments centers which utilize the Credit Card Vending ExpressTM control system.
-The total gross revenues received to date by the Company have been nominal.
-The Company has also recently licensed its Credit Card Vending ExpressTM technology to an apparel manufacturer to be used in connection with the sale from a vending machine of T-shirts, windbreakers, and tote bags.
-The Company generally retains 20% of the gross revenues from the machines.
-Through June 30, 1995 and March 31, 1996 11 of the Credit Card Vending ExpressTM control systems are in operation and the total gross revenues to the Company from these machines have been nominal.
+The Company has also licensed and installed refreshments centers which utilize the Credit Card Vending Express(TM) control system.
+The Company licensed its Credit Card Vending Express(TM) technology to an apparel manufacturer to be used in connection with the sale from a vending machine of T-shirts, windbreakers, and tote bags.
+The Company generally retains 20% of the gross revenues from such systems.
+Through June 30, 1996, the total gross revenues to the Company from these machines were nominal.
+Subsequent to June 30, 1996, the apparel manufacturer terminated its agreement with the Company effective September 30, 1996.